Asilah: Raisuli Palace

 This restored palace is in the mid-northern part of the medina, alongside the sea walls.
 It was built in 1909 by Moulay Ahmed er-Raisuni (also known as Raisuli), a local rogue and pirate who rose to power and declared himself pasha of the region.
 He rose to notoriety and wealth partly through kidnappings and ransoms, including of several Westerners who wrote about him afterwards.
 The palace has been restored and reveals some of the luxury in which Raisuli lived.
 It includes a lavish reception room with zellij tilework, carved stucco, and painted wood like in other Moroccan palaces.
 The reception room also gives access to a large loggia and terrace overlooking the sea.
-Raisuli infamously claimed that he executed convicted murderers by forcing them to jump from this terrace onto the sea rocks below.
+Raisuli claimed that he executed convicted murderers by forcing them to jump from this terrace onto the sea rocks below.

 Sidi Mansour cemetery

 At the far western end of the medina is a Portuguese bastion extending out to sea, which is a popular spot for locals and tourists at sunset.
 In the angle between the bastion and the sea walls is a platform upon which is a small enclosed cemetery.
 It includes two small structures, the domed Marabout (mausoleum) of Sidi Ahmed ibn Moussa (also known as Sidi Ahmed el-Mansour and Sidi Mansour) and, across from it, the mausoleum of his sister, Lalla Mennana.
 Between these structures, the ground is covered with other graves which are covered in colourful ceramic tiles.